Niels Van Quaquebeke's LinkedIn Analytics

 Niels Van Quaquebeke

-Professor of Leadership | Award-winning Author, Speaker, Educator | On a mission to eradicate workplace suffering.
+Human | Professor of Leadership | Award-winning Author, Speaker, Educator | Psychologist, on a mission to improve leadership at work with scientific evidence.

 AI Summary